 1 The testing programme is performed incrementally at different product decomposition levels.

-2 Refer to clause 3.1 for determining the type of item for which the test programme is defined (i.e. space segment equipment or space segment element), in particular the example table.
+2 Refer to clause 3.1 for determining the type of item for which the test programme is defined (i.e. space segment equipment or space segment element) and to ECSS-S-ST-00-01 Glossary of terms.

 3 The number and type of testing levels depends upon the complexity of the project and on its characteristics in accordance with the Verification programme (see ECSS-E-ST-10-02).